Primitive Way2025-06-04T11:23:41+02:00

 History of the Primitive Route

-The Primitive Way gets its name from the fact that it is considered the oldest pilgrimage route to Santiago de Compostela.
-Its origin is so remote that it is within a period in which legend and history merge, being practically impossible to distinguish them.
+The Primitive Way gets its name because it is considered the oldest pilgrimage route to Santiago.
+Its origin is so ancient that it falls within a period where legend and history merge, making it nearly impossible to distinguish between them.

-The history of this primitive route begins with the discovery of the tomb of the Apostle Santiago in the year 830.
-At that time, King Alfonso II, nicknamed the Chaste, reigned in Asturias.
-Asturias was unbreakable by the Muslim invaders thanks to the important war victories, extending its territorial domain to the current Galicia and Castile and Leon.
-On hearing the news from Compostela, the monarch left immediately from his seat in Oviedo to venerate the remains of the saint.
+The story of this ancient route begins with the discovery of the tomb of the Apostle St. James in the year 830.
+At that time, King Alfonso II, also known as the Chaste, ruled Asturias.
+Asturias was impregnable to Muslim invaders due to important military victories, and its territorial dominance extended into what is now Galicia and Castilla y León.
+Upon hearing the news coming from Compostela, the monarch immediately departed from his seat in Oviedo to venerate the saint’s relics.
 In the 9th century, King Alfonso II was declared the first pilgrim in the history of the Camino de Santiago.

-After this first pilgrimage, successors such as King Alfonso III the Great took the example and came to Santiago de Compostela, granting new privileges to the sanctuary.
+After this first pilgrimage, successors like King Alfonso III the Great followed suit and reached Santiago de Compostela, granting new privileges to the sanctuary.

-In 910, the capital of the Kingdom was moved from Oviedo to León.
-The cathedral of Oviedo suffered a hard setback that was accentuated with the consolidation of the French Way through Leonese lands.
-But the pilgrims arriving from the Pyrenees discovered the detour of the French Way to the cathedral of Oviedo.
-At that time, the Cathedral of the Saviour and the Cathedral of Lugo granted great spiritual value, so many pilgrims opted for a detour.
-Among the pilgrims, the saying “He who goes to Santiago and not to the Saviour, visits the servant but not the Lord” was very famous.
+In 910, the capital of the Kingdom of Oviedo was moved to León.
+The Cathedral of Oviedo suffered a major setback, which was further accentuated by the consolidation of the French Way through León.
+However, pilgrims arriving from the Pyrenees discovered the detour from the French Way to the Cathedral of Oviedo.
+At that time, both the Cathedral of the Savior and the Cathedral of Lugo held great spiritual significance, so many pilgrims chose to divert.
+Among pilgrims, there was a well-known saying: “Whoever goes to Santiago and not to the Savior, visits the servant but not the Lord.”

-With the passing of the centuries, the Primitive Way lost its presence, but it never stopped having pilgrims.
-In the 19th century, the decadence was almost total, as in the rest of the Jacobean routes.
+Over the centuries, the Primitive Way lost its prominence but never stopped having pilgrims.
+In the 19th century, the decline was nearly total, just like in the other Jacobean routes.

-But from the 20th century onwards, there was a great revival of the Camino de Santiago, and all the routes began to come to life again.
-Thanks to a new interest of the administrations and associations, a great work was started to promote and condition the Asturian routes; the routes were signposted and guides were published, hostels were built, and the services for pilgrims increased considerably.
+However, starting in the 20th century, the Camino de Santiago experienced a major revival, and all the routes began to come to life again.
+Thanks to renewed interest from administrations and associations, a significant effort was made to promote and improve the Asturian paths, the routes were marked, guides were published, hostels were built, and services for pilgrims increased considerably.

-More than a millennium after the first journey of the King of Asturias, the primitive itinerary is a great option for all those pilgrims looking for an alternative away from the overcrowding and the tourist atmosphere of other routes.
+More than a millennium after the first journey of the King of Asturias, the Primitive Way remains a magnificent option for those pilgrims seeking an alternative away from the crowds and the tourist atmosphere of other routes.

 Frequently asked questions about the Primitive Way